For updates on campus construction, please click here

 Alzheimer's & Dementia Training

-Neurological disorders such as Alzheimer's and dementia will be discussed in this training along with personality changes, and physical and emotional changes.
+Neurological disorders such as Alzheimer's and Dementia will be discussed in this training along with personality changes, physical and emotional changes.
 Numerous strategies will be discussed regarding working with memory-impaired individuals.

 Aimee Funk